cbhushan/bashmenot-website/pages/functions/index.md

 > ---------------------|---
 > Arguments:           | _none_

-Pipes input to output, if the input consists of one line or more.
+Pipes input to output, when the input consists of one line or more; nothing otherwise.

 ```
 $ echo -n | match_at_least_one ; echo $?